Log K-stability of GIT-stable divisors on Fano varieties: Introduction

-We note here that the above theorem applies to any positive integer number $l$, not only for sufficiently divisible ones.
-The original reason comes from the fact that GIT-stability of $D\in |-lK_X|$ does not change up to a positive multiple of $\Aut(X)$-linearization.
-If $l$ is not big enough, then we can instead consider $kD\in |-klK_X|$ for some multiple $k$, and the GIT-stability of $D\in |-lK_X|$ coincides with that of $kD\in |-klK_X|$.
-The key point for the proof of the main result is to confirm that, the K-semistable degeneration of $(X,\frac{\epsilon}{l}D)$ for small $\epsilon$ and $D\in |-lK_X|$ preserves the ambient space.
-This is reduced to the fact that, if a K-polystable $\bQ$-Fano variety admits a K-semistable degeneration, then the degeneration is still K-polystable (see Theorem \ref{key}).
-Here we say that $Y$ is a $\bQ$-Fano degeneration of $X$ if there is a $\bQ$-Gorenstein flat family $\mX\to C$ over a smooth pointed curve $0\in C$ such that $-K_{\mX/C}$ is a relatively ample $\bQ$-Cartier divisor, $\mX_t\cong X$ for $t\ne 0$, and $\mX_0\cong Y$ is a $\bQ$-Fano variety.
+The key ingredient for the proof of the theorem is to confirm that, the K-semistable degeneration of $(X,\frac{\epsilon}{l}D)$ for small $\epsilon$ and $D\in |-lK_X|$ preserves the ambient space.
+The approach in \cite{ADL19} for this ingredient is based on the fact that any KE Fano variety with maximal volume is isomorphic to projective space (\cite{Liu18, Fuj18}), while our approach is to reduce the problem to the fact that, if a K-polystable Fano variety admits a K-semistable degeneration, then the degeneration is still K-polystable (see Theorem \ref{key}).
 In fact, if the degeneration is obtained by a test configuration, then the fact is well known by \cite[Section 3]{LWX21} (see also Definition \ref{def ks}).

+We also pose the condition that $(X, \frac{1}{l}B)$ is log canonical for some $B\in |-lK_X|$, and it makes sure that the stack $\mM^K_{X, l, \epsilon}$ is non-empty (see Lemma \ref{non-empty}).
+The non-emptiness indeed plays a role in the final proof of Theorem \ref{main thm} (see the second paragraph of the proof of Theorem \ref{thm: main thm}).
+If we remove this condition, it is interesting to find an example where $\mM^K_{X, l, \epsilon}$ is empty while $\mM^{GIT}_{X, l}$ not.